I am "that mom"...the one who loves to put together a fun party. My child's parties are legendary in our community.

 - Host a movie party.
 More and more people have large screen TVs.
 For a twist, have the guests bring their favorite movie and ask them to dress up like someone in the movie.
 You could even have fake awards for Best Actor, Best Actress, etc. Most party supply stores carry lots of supplies for this type of party.
-Weather-permitting, you might be able to set up something outside in a covered patio or in the garage with the door open.
+Weather permitting, you might be able to set up something outside in a covered patio or the garage with the door open.

 - Kids love to karaoke.
-Many people have their own karaoke machine, but they are relatively inexpensive to rent.
+Many people have their own karaoke machines, but they are relatively inexpensive to rent.
 There are even some DJs around that host karaoke parties.
 Shop early for good prices.
 In the months leading up to Christmas, DJs don't mind a little extra cash.

 - Indoor rock climbing.
 You can do this if your child's friends are athletic.
 You can haul a couple of carloads of young kids to an indoor rock-climbing facility just over an hour away.
 It should be fun!

 - Play some video games.
 Guitar Hero and Dance Dance Revolution are fun for both boys and girls.
 If you have some popular video games, kids love to gather to play them together.
 For an added twist, have the guests dress like their favorite rock star or dancer.